Frequently Asked Material Handling Questions Phoenix | Custom Material Handling 480-829-7232

 6. Soiling bearing pressure in pounds per square foot (PSF).

-8. Calculations noting the approved materials that are to be used in the Rack System.
+8. Calculations noting the approved materials that are to be used in the Rack System itself.

 9. Attachment method details of the Rack System that indicate the anchor size, quantity, and embedment per frame.